kenware/http-notification/README.md

     http://127.0.0.1:9000/test2
     ```

-* List of valid endpoint/url for subscription on subscriver2 server
+* List of available endpoint/url for subscription on subscriver2 server

     ```
     http://localhost:5000/test1